Guy Fieri’s Latest Food Combo May Confuse You, But Your Tastebuds Will Be Thankful - E! Online

 Imagine a world without peanut butter and jelly, chicken and waffles, cookies and cream or chips and salsa.
 It's a bleak, tasteless existence—and one we don't ever want to think about, thank you very much.

-So, we veered hard into the opposite direction and booked ourselves a one-way ticket to Flavortown, where Guy Fieri is expanding our palates with his apple pie hotdog.
-Yes, you read that right: It's a hotdog inside of an apple pie.
+So, we veered hard into the opposite direction and booked ourselves a one-way ticket to Flavortown, where Guy Fieri is expanding our palates with his apple pie hot dog.
+Yes, you read that right: It's a hot dog inside of an apple pie.
 Kind of.

 And before you pass, allow Guy to explain this unexpected concoction, created in collaboration with Chevrolet.
 With a buttery crust, a beefy hot dog, bacon jam, apple pie filling and an apple mustard, "it's got a little saltiness, a little sweetness to it," he tells E!
 News.
 "You get the sweet and the salt and the crunch and the flakiness.
 All that crossover, it works."